openmobilityfoundation/mobility-data-specification/agency/README.md

 The vehicle `/event` endpoint allows the Provider to control the state of the vehicle including deregister a vehicle from the fleet.

+Different status changes on the same device must have different `timestamp` values.
+The (`timestamp`, `device_id`) pair can be seen as a unique identifier for any given status change.

+> Note: If a status change can only be expressed as the succession of multiple events, they can be sent with successive timestamps in order to express the order of these events.

 Endpoint: `/vehicles/{device_id}/event`
 Method: `POST`